Annapurna Base Camp Trek Via Poon Hill

 Retrace our steps back down to apple pie country.
 The trail goes steeply up to the Kuldi Ghar, and now the trail is relatively flat until you reach Sinuwa.
 Your trek gradually descends to the Chhomrong Khola, and you must follow the stone staircase for almost an hour to get to Chhomrong.

 The trail continues through rhododendrons, bamboo forests, and majestic mountain scenery, especially Mt.
 Machhapuchhare.
-An hour’s walk will take you to Jhinu Danda, where you can enjoy the natural hot spring and explore the area around you.
+An hour’s walk will take you to Jhinu Danda, where you can enjoy the natural hot spring and explore the surrounding area.

 10